Florida Family Law Attorney

 Florida Pre-Nuptial Agreements

 How will you protect the property that each spouse brings to the marriage?
-It might seem crazy for couples to speak with a Florida family law attorney before they’re even married, but it’s a safety net that every couple should consider.
+It might seem crazy for couples to speak with Florida family law attorneys before they’re even married, but it’s a safety net that every couple should consider.
 For instance, if you have a savings account that you worked hard for and want to “protect” it as your own in the event of a divorce, a prenuptial will do the trick.

 Do you combine income or keep it separate?
 How do you intend to pay bills?
 What about the condo you owned before marriage?
 A pre-nuptial agreement can address all those issues and more.

 Timing of execution of the pre-nuptial is critical.
 You can’t make an informed decision if you’re “under the gun.”
 Making financial decisions of any kind when faced with the pressure of a marriage soon before the big day may not be in your best interests.
 How much time is enough time?
 The longer, the better.
 A reasonable amount of time under the circumstances, especially if you are going to involve your family law attorney.
 Like most major decisions in life, don’t rush into signing a pre-nuptial agreement.
+A Florida divorce attorney can help you decide the best way to move forward.

 Post Judgment Issues | Florida Family Law

-Divorce is final and life has been moving along without incident.
+An uncontested divorce is final and life has been moving along without incident.
 Suddenly, child support and/or alimony are paid unpredictably.
 Your spouse misses a couple weekends of visitation and fails to send payments for your child’s activities or medical expenses.
 What now?
 Depending on the “violation” you may need to file a motion to enforce the agreement or seek an order of contempt against your ex.

 Under certain circumstances, waiting too long to enforce a legal right – “laches” – may act as defense to your motion.
 If you think an agreement has been violated, call our Florida family law lawyer for a free consultation.
 We would need to see the agreement or final judgment and then we can talk about the facts and let you know your options.
 Regardless of the issue, we only charge a flat fee.

-Understanding Your Divorce
+Understanding Your Florida Divorce

-Here’s the bottom line about Florida family law and the lawyers that practice in this area.
-You’re entitled to understand the issues and how to get them resolved and your questions should get answered.
+Here’s the bottom line about Florida family law cases and the divorce lawyers that practice in this area.
+You’re entitled to understand the divorce issues and how to get them resolved and your questions should get answered.
 A good lawyer, family law or otherwise, should tell you what you need to know and NOT what you want to hear.
 Usually, these are two very different things and, most importantly, you should be charged a fair fee.

-Contact an Experienced Attorney
+Contact an Experienced Florida Family Law Attorney

-Steven D. Miller, P.A. is a Florida family law lawyer that represents clients throughout Florida always for a flat fee.
-We take advantage of all rules of court to keep the costs and fees to our clients at a minimum.
-Our goal is simple – get you in and out of the Florida divorce or other family law process as quickly and cost effectively as possible.
+Steven D. Miller, P.A. is a Florida family law lawyer that represents clients throughout the state of Florida always for a flat fee.
+We provide an array of family and marital legal services to help you get through these difficult times.
+The Florida Divorce Attorneys at our family law firm take advantage of all the rules of the court to keep the costs and fees to our clients at a minimum.

 Family Law Courts in Florida | Circuit Courts